 I’m really happy to say that Linda Humphries will be joining CoopDigital next week.
 Linda is an amazing advocate of collaboration and co-operation, notably in the world of open standards for the public sector.

 She has spent the last 15 years working in a variety of roles for the Government, most recently leading the open standards team for GDS.
 You can read about this her recent blog post.
 She’ll join CoopDigital as Business Manager – she’ll be vital in making sure we keep doing the right things.
-Being from Macclesfield I’m sure she’ll be happy with a much shorter commute then her current trip to Brussels.
+Being from the North West I’m sure she’ll be happy with a much shorter commute then her current trip to Brussels.

 A wise man said recently, that it’s not what people say when you arrive but when you leave that matters.
 Such was the scale of Linda’s achievements that she received the following commendations when announcing her departure: